Skip down to main content

 Prior to joining Oxford, Luc received a PhD from the Université catholique de Louvain in 2019 and worked as a researcher at the Data Science Institute and Computational Privacy Group of Imperial College London, at the ENS de Lyon, and at the MIT Media Lab.

-Their work has been published in peer-reviewed journals and conferences (Nature Communications, Nature Machine Intelligence, Nature Scientific DataUsenix SecurityJMLRWWW) and has been covered by 160+ newspapers (New York TimesThe GuardianThe TelegraphForbesEl PaisScientific American) as well as featured in John Oliver’s Last Week Tonight, BBC World Service, France TV, and Radio Canada.
+Their work has been published in peer-reviewed journals and conferences (Nature Communications, Science Advances, Nature Machine Intelligence, Nature Scientific DataUsenix SecurityJMLRWWW) and has been covered by 160+ newspapers (New York TimesThe GuardianThe TelegraphForbesEl PaisScientific American) as well as featured in John Oliver’s Last Week Tonight, BBC World Service, France TV, and Radio Canada.
 Their research on the limitation of anonymisation practices has been referenced by the European Commission, OECD, World Bank, WEF, FTC, by European data protection authorities, in US legal cases, and led to changes to the UK’s Data Protection Bill.

 Luc leads the Observatory of Anonymity, an international interactive website in 89 countries where visitors can find out what makes them more vulnerable to re-identification and where researchers can test the anonymity of their research data.